Benefits of Music for Seniors

 Music is an important part of everyday life.
-We listen to songs during our workouts, in our car, and just about everywhere in between.
-But did you know music offers incredible benefits to your senior loved ones?
-Yes, music can be used to improve health, enhance moods, and even improve memory.
-Learn more about the benefits of music therapy and how it can be beneficial to your mom and dad.
+We listen to songs during our workouts, jam out in our cars, and sing in the shower.
+But did you know that music offers incredible benefits to your senior loved ones?
+Yes, music can be used to improve health, enhance moods, and even improve memory!
+Learn more about the benefits of music therapy for seniors and how it can be beneficial to your mom and dad.

 Seniors who listen to music have a happier outlook on life and are shown to have better social interaction.
-Music has shown to enhance moods, improve interest levels and increase positive emotions.
-Those with dementia and Alzheimer’s have been known to increase communication with others after listening to music since a song can trigger a memory from when they were younger.
+Music has shown to enhance moods, improve interest levels, and increase positive emotions.
+Seniors with dementia and Alzheimer’s have been known to increase communication with others after listening to music, since a song can trigger a memory from when they were younger.

 Studies show that music promotes positive overall health.
-Those that listen to music often have better nights of sleep, diminished pain and improved recovery time.
+Music can enhance quality of sleep, diminish pain, and improve recovery time.
 Music has also shown to increase mobility, coordination, and overall cognitive abilities.
 Finnish researchers found that patients who listened to music following a stroke experienced a faster recovery of verbal skills.
 Listening to music can also promote physical activity, like dancing, for your parent.

 Studies have shown when a person listens to music that corresponds with an important time, place, event or emotion for the listener, the brain’s memory maker, also known as the medial prefrontal cortex, becomes stimulated.
 Music therapy for Alzheimer’s and dementia patients has proven to help stimulate this type of brain activity.
 Some Alzheimer's and dementia patients who have lost the ability to speak have been known to still hum along with songs.
 To learn more about Enlivant's Memory Care philosophy, visit here.